aibaba-ai/aibaba-ai/docs/docs/integrations/providers/databricks.md

 chat_model = ChatDatabricks(endpoint="databricks-meta-llama-3-70b-instruct")
 ```

-See the [usage example](/docs/integrations/chat/databricks) for more guidance on how to use it within your LangChain application.
+See the [usage example](/docs/integrations/chat/databricks) for more guidance on how to use it within your AI Agents Force application.

 LLM
 ---